 There are a number of potential investors in this market.
 The actual WACC of an investor will depend greatly on the investor so these parameters are only representative of the range of investors, and not any specific investor or investor type, including the owners of the Port Kembla project.
 As such, we have adopted a neutral stance to some parameter settings.
-For example, it is not possible to characterise a credit rating for a generic investor, and the equity beta, while it could be calibrated to the industry, has been set to unity as, depending on the nature of
+For example, it is not possible to characterise a credit rating for a generic investor, and the equity beta, while it could be calibrated to the industry, has been set to unity as, depending on the nature of the entrant's business, this type of investment could represent taking on a new risk, or hedging an existing risk.
+It may be seen as a standalone investment in the gas industry which would attract an industry beta, or it could be a large industrial user from another industry hedging their own business to some degree.
+In general, we expect entry by participants with the lowest WACC, so the bias is towards identifying minimum entry requirements rather than setting a standard by which all participant types could enter.
+In making those assessments we must also be aware that the assessment is with respect to the performance of the investment during a scenario over relatively few days and is not an assessment based on general operations.
+For these reasons, comparison with other projects in an overall sense may not be appropriate.

-58 Based on AER Rate of Return Instrument 2022, RBA Statement on Monetary Policy August 2022.
+56 Based on AER Rate of Return Instrument 2022, RBA Statement on Monetary Policy August 2022.